Wood features

 The insulating properties of wood, best exemplified by log houses

-Wood behaves interestingly when it comes into contact with a heat source.
-If you put an open flame under a pile of dry wood, it will ignite and burn, releasing heat.
-If, however, we stir with a wooden spoon in a pot where something is boiling or frying in hot oil, the spoon's tail doesn't heat up, leaving us to get on with our cooking.
-Both of these manifestations are related to the thermal properties of wood.
-These properties are responsible for wood's ability to be a good natural thermal insulator, and for its increasingly popular use as an energy source.
+Wood has an interesting behavior when in contact with a heat source.
+If you put an open flame under a pile of dry wood, it will ignite and burn, giving off heat.
+If, however, we stir with a wooden spoon in a pot boiling or frying something in hot oil, the spoon's tail will not heat up leaving us to enjoy our cooking.
+Both manifestations are related to the thermal properties of wood.
+These properties are responsible for wood's ability to be a good natural thermal insulator, but also for its use as an energy source, which has become increasingly popular recently.

 thermal properties of wood

-The thermal properties of wood are heat capacity, thermal conductivity, specific heat and thermal diffusivity.
+The thermal properties of wood are heat value, thermal conductivity, specific heat and thermal diffusivity.

-Calorific value is the amount of heat given off by one kilogram of wood during combustion.
-Wood is a water-containing material and its heat output depends on the water content, and the drier the wood, the higher the heat output.
+Calorific value is the amount of heat given off by 1 kg of wood during burning.
+Wood is a water-containing material, and its calorific value depends on its water content, the drier the wood.
 This is because some of the heat released is used to evaporate the water inside.
-Anhydrous, completely dry wood gives the maximum heat value.
-But the real value is much lower because wood for burning has a moisture content that is sometimes higher than 12-14%.
-Find out more about the calorific value of different species of wood here.
+It is anhydrous, completely dry wood that gives the maximum calorific value.
+However, the actual value is much lower because wood intended for burning has a moisture content that is sometimes higher than 12-14%.
+Read more about the calorific value of different types of wood here.

-Thermal conductivity is the property of wood to conduct heat.
-It is expressed by the thermal conductivity coefficient λ (lambda) and represents the amount of heat that passes through a flat wall of 1 m² surface area and 1 m thickness for one hour at a temperature difference between the two sides of the wall of 1°C. In short, the λ coefficient tells us how good an insulator wood is.
-Its value depends on the species, density, orientation to the central axis, humidity.
-How it varies according to these elements, we'll see in a moment.
+Thermal conductivity is the heat conducting property of wood.
+It is expressed by the coefficient of thermal conductivity λ (lambda) and represents the amount of heat that passes through a flat wall with a surface area of 1 m² and a thickness of 1 m for one hour, at a temperature difference between the two sides of the wall of 1°C. In short, the coefficient λ tells us how good an insulator wood is.
+Its value depends on the species, density, orientation with respect to the central axis, humidity.
+How it varies according to these elements, we see immediately.

 Specific heat is the amount of heat required to raise the temperature of 1 kg of wood by 1°C. It increases with increasing temperature and humidity.
-The specific heat of wood is much higher than that of metal, i.e. for the same amount of heat received, the temperature of wood rises much less than that of metal.
-That's why we have no problems using the wooden spoon to stir in food, whereas we have to abandon the metal one quite quickly because it gets hot.
+The specific heat of wood is much higher than that of metals, i.e. for the same amount of heat received, the temperature of wood rises much less than that of metal.
+That's why we have no problems when we use a wooden spoon to stir in food, whereas we have to abandon the metal spoon quite quickly because it gets hot.

 Thermal diffusivity is the ability of the material to increase its temperature at a certain rate under the action of temperature.
-The coefficient of thermal diffusivity is basically the ratio of its ability to conduct heat to its ability to store heat.
-In wood, this ratio is much lower than in metal, which explains its insulating properties.
-The thermal diffusivity of wood depends on humidity, temperature and direction relative to the central axis.
-The coefficient of thermal diffusivity is important in the drying process of wood, hot gluing, steaming and pressing.
+The coefficient of thermal diffusivity is basically the ratio of its ability to conduct heat to its ability to store it.
+In wood this ratio is much lower than in metal, which explains its insulating properties.
+The thermal diffusivity of wood depends on humidity, temperature and direction in relation to the central axis.
+The coefficient of thermal diffusivity is important in the drying process of wood, in hot-gluing, steaming and pressing.

 thermal properties of wood